Ryanair Hand Luggage Checks: Between Efficiency and Frustration at Palma Airport

 Staff protection instead of bonuses: Instead of individual bonuses, operational solutions would be better — dedicated personnel responsible for measurements, clear escalation rules, and training for handling conflicts.

-Clarity in fares and products: Those who fly cheaply must know what restrictions apply.
+Clarity in fares and products: Those who fly cheaply must know what restrictions apply, as discussed in Ryanair's new hand luggage rule.
 One option: a larger standard carry-on as an affordable upsell, combined with real boarding priority.

 Oversight and consumer protection: Airport authorities could set standards for fair implementation; consumer advocates should quickly examine extreme fees.